antaripchatterjee/remote_keyboard/README.md

 1. Decided to improve it further, so implemented mouse/touchpad feature.
 2. Removed audio effect to improve latency problem between key strokes.
+3. Added custom event listener `interface-input` to handle events received from keyboard, mouse and screen(for touch devices).